 How To Reduce The Effects Of Stains From Drinks

 We can help you get rid of staining with an in-office whitening treatment.
 We can also suggest ways to improve the whiteness of your teeth with the use of crowns or veneers.
-Give us a call today for an exam and consultation.
-While you probably cannot give up coffee or wine, you can spend a couple minutes brushing your teeth to prevent problems with erosion or stains.
+So give us a call today for an exam and consultation.
+While you probably cannot give up coffee or wine, you can spend a couple of minutes brushing your teeth to prevent problems with erosion or stains.